caylaremi-grc/web-security-assessment/web-security-assessment/web-security-assessment/findings/WEB-09-path-transversal.md

 - Potentially chain the issue into Remote Code Execution (RCE)

 ## Proof of Concept
-- Intercepted an image upload/request using a repeater tool.
+- An image/file request was intercepted using a proxy tool (Repeater).
-- Original request contained:   filename=52.png
+- The original request contained a valid file reference: filename=52.png
-- Modified the filename parameter to:   filename=../../../etc/passwd
+- The parameter was modified to: filename=../../../etc/passwd
-- Sent the modified request to the server.
+- The modified request was sent to the server.
-- The application returned the contents of /etc/passwd in the response, confirming that arbitrary file read via Path Traversal was possible.
+- The application returned the contents of /etc/passwd, confirming a Path Traversal vulnerability and unauthorized file access.

 ## Evidence
 - Screenshots: